Last updated on March 27, 2021.

 Please don’t put them in a landfill!

 If you compost already, just toss your pumpkin in!
-Feel free to chop it into smaller chunks first, if you’d like.
-But it will do fine whole.
+Feel free to chop it into smaller chunks first, but it will do fine whole.
 If you’re not composting, I have some other options for the pumpkins.
-And I’ll show you how to compost in a future post.
-It’s not as hard as it sounds, in fact, it’s surprisingly easy!
+If you want to know how I compost and learn how easy it is, please read my article.

-If you cannot compost your carved pumpkins or squash decorations that have started to rot, one option is that you can feed these items to livestock.
+If you cannot compost your carved pumpkins or squash decorations, one option is that you can feed these items to livestock.
 Does a family member or friend own a farm?
 If not, maybe try offering them to a farm nearby for their animals.
-Don’t worry about seeming weird – you’re not weird, you’re trying to do the right thing!
-And pigs and other animals will enjoy your old produce!
-(FYI, I do compost but I gave our Jack-O’-Lanterns to my mother for her pigs).
+The local food bank or urban garden may have a compost bin, to which you may donate your pumpkin.
+Again, make sure they are free of plastic, glue, paint, etc.

-Another option is to let your pumpkin rot – preferably in the woods somewhere, where animals and insects and birds can eat off of it until it becomes part of the soil again.
-I’m not suggesting trespassing into the National Forests to do this!
-But I bet you live near at least a small forest or wooded area and no one would notice or care if you just dropped off your pumpkin or left it in the woods out of sight.
-It’s certainly better than putting in a landfill, for sure!
+Another option is to let your pumpkin rot, preferably in the woods somewhere, where animals, insects, and birds can ingest it.
+I’m not suggesting trespassing into the National Forests to do this.
+But if you live near a small forest or wooded area and no one would notice or care if you left your pumpkin, it will break down naturally.
+It’s certainly better than putting it in a landfill!

-Last, there are lots of people who are concerned about food waste with pumpkins – and that is a valid point.
-I advocate for using natural items over plastic items for decoration in nearly every situation.
-Perhaps we should use pumpkins for decoration, but not carve them, and then make a pumpkin recipe from them!
-NPR has an excellent article on the pros and cons of Halloween pumpkins and carving, as well as pumpkin recipes, and I highly recommend reading it.
+Last, there are lots of people who are concerned about food waste with pumpkins, and that is a valid point.
+I advocate using natural items over plastic items for decoration in nearly every situation.
+Perhaps we should use pumpkins for decoration, not carve them, and then make a pumpkin recipe from them!
+This would reduce food waste nationwide.